XRPLF/xrpl.js/docs/index.md

 proxy | uri string | *Optional* URI for HTTP/HTTPS proxy to use to connect to the rippled server. proxyAuthorization | string | *Optional* Username and password for HTTP basic authentication to the proxy in the format **username:password**. servers | array\<uri string\> | *Optional* Array of rippled servers to connect to.
-Currently only one server is supported. trace | boolean | *Optional* If true, log rippled requests and responses to stdout. trustedCertificates | array\<string\> | *Optional* Array of PEM-formatted SSL certificates to trust when connecting to a proxy.
+Currently only one server is supported. timeout | integer | *Optional* Timeout in milliseconds before considering a request to have failed. trace | boolean | *Optional* If true, log rippled requests and responses to stdout. trustedCertificates | array\<string\> | *Optional* Array of PEM-formatted SSL certificates to trust when connecting to a proxy.
 This is useful if you want to use a self-signed certificate on the proxy server.
 Note: Each element must contain a single certificate; concatenated certificates are not valid.